 Redbox Expanding Kiosk Game Rentals Following Profitable Quarter

-Following a profitable quarter for parent company Coinstar, Redbox has announced that it will expand its video game rental services to 5,000 additional kiosks across the U.S.
+Following a quarter that supplied its parent company with $26.7 million in profit, Redbox has announced that it will expand its video game rental services to 5,000 additional kiosks across the U.S.

 July 28, 2011

 1 Min Read